DionysusBenstein/Scrambler/README.md

-:phone: A program that encrypts text using various algorithms.
+:smartphone: A program that encrypts text using various algorithms.

 v0.1: